 Baptism: For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, Baptism is the Church's way of celebrating and enacting the embrace of God.

-Adult baptisms are handled through the Rite of Christian Initiation of Adults (RCIA) program.
+Adult baptisms are handled through the Order of Christian Initiation of Adults (OCIA) program.
 Please contact rectory office (562)421-8966 for registration and information.

-Adults wishing to make their First Holy Communion must be enrolled in the Right of Christian Initiation of Adults (RCIA) program.
+Adults wishing to make their First Holy Communion must be enrolled in the Order of Christian Initiation of Adults (oCIA) program.
 Please contact rectory office(562)421-8966 for registration and information.

 Adults wishing to make their First Reconciliation must be enrolled in the Rite of Christian Initiation of Adults (RCIA) program.
 Please contact rectory office at (562)421-8966 for registration and information.

 Confirmation: Confirmation is a Catholic Sacrament of mature Christian commitment and a deepening of baptismal gifts.
 It is one of the three Sacraments of Initiation for Catholics.
 It is most often associated with the gifts of the Holy Spirit.
 Those in High School wishing to participate in the Confirmation program, contact luis lopez in the Religious Education office at (562)420-7613.

 Adults seeking to receive the Sacrament of Confirmation, contact the rectory office, at (562)421-8966.

 marriage : If you are planning your wedding in the Church, Congratulations.
 We pray that God bless your marriage abundantly and thank you for wanting to celebrate your union according to God’s plan from the beginning of creation that “the man and the woman become one” The first step is to talk to one of our priests at (562) 425-8966.
 The priest will explain to you what is needed and address any particular questions or difficulties you may have in fulfilling the requirements.